 Excursion Train Rides

-California State Parks and the California State Railroad Museum Foundation are investing a combined $1.8 million toward the replacement of approximately 1,000 feet of mainline south of Capitol Mall along the Old Sacramento Waterfront.
-The upcoming repairs are needed due to deteriorating track conditions.
-This public works project is being contracted and managed by construction professionals out of California State Parks Northern Service Center.
+California State Parks and the California State Railroad Museum Foundation invested a combined $1.8 million toward the replacement of approximately 1,000 feet of mainline south of Capitol Mall along the Old Sacramento Waterfront in the summer of 2023.
+With the work complete and the main line reopened, we are rolling into our 40th anniversary season!

 Ticket Information